 All employees should review their W-4 form and submit a new form if circumstances have changed.
 This will ensure accurate tax withholding.

-“Many employees are surprised when they complete their tax return and find they owe money,” said Elaine Sommerville, a CPA and senior editorial advisor for Church Law & Tax.
+“Many employees are surprised when they complete their tax return and find they owe money,” says Elaine Sommerville, a CPA and senior editorial advisor for Church Law & Tax.
 “Employees may be caught short on taxes paid if both spouses are working.”

 She explained that the tax withholding tables “don’t appropriately take a dual-earner household into consideration.
-It is advisable for employees who owed money with their 2021 Form 1040 to complete a new Form W-4 at this time.”
+It is advisable for employees who owed money with their 2022 Form 1040 to complete a new Form W-4 at this time.”

-And don’t leave out ministers, stressed Frank Sommerville, a CPA, tax attorney, and senior editorial advisor for Church Law & Tax.
+And don’t leave out ministers, says Frank Sommerville, a CPA, tax attorney, and senior editorial advisor for Church Law & Tax.
 Unfortunately, “many ministers just go to the treasurer and say, ‘Withhold such-and-such from a paycheck,’” he said.
 “But the pastor should also fill out a W-4 or provide other written documentation for withholding income tax.”
 (For more information on this aspect of the topic, see #9 below.)

 3. Provide a notice to donors

-Donors should be advised in the church bulletin or newsletter, on the church website, or in a letter or email from the church, not to file their federal income tax return before they receive their contribution summary from the church.
-Donors may not be able to deduct individual contributions of $250 or more if they file a tax return before receiving a qualified contribution receipt from their church.
+Advise donors in the church bulletin or newsletter, on the church website, or in a letter or email from the church, not to file their federal income tax return before they receive their contribution summary from the church.

 “Making sure donors have those contribution acknowledgements prior to filing is definitely important,” added Kaylyn Varnum, a partner and assistant national director for tax services for the accounting firm Batts Morrison Wales & Lee, and an advisor-at-large for Church Law & Tax.